-The proper method of taking exception to a ruling of the chairman is by appeal.
-An appeal from a decision of the chairman must be made promptly before debate has concluded or other business has intervened.
-A point of order on any other question is not in order while an appeal is pending, but a point of order relating to the appeal may be raised; if the determination of the appeal is dependent on this point, it may be decided by the chairman.
-This second decision is also subject to appeal.
+The proper method of taking exception to a ruling of the chair is by appeal.
+An appeal from a decision of the chair must be made promptly before debate has concluded or other business has intervened.
+A point of order on any other question is not in order while an appeal is pending, but a point of order relating to the appeal may be raised; if the determination of the appeal is dependent on this point, it may be decided by the chair.
+This second (2nd) decision is also subject to appeal.